 Health & Wellness

-You may have noticed athletes wearing strips of tape around their ankles, knees or shoulders.
-What's it all about—and should you try it out, too?
+You may have noticed athletes wearing strips of tape around their ankles, knees, or shoulders.
+But what’s that all about — and should you try it out, too?

-If you've dealt with an injury, visited a physiotherapist, or even just watched a professional game or race, you may have seen kinesiology tape—those popular strips of tape donned by athletes in all sports.
+If you’ve dealt with an injury, visited a physical therapist, or even just watched a professional game or race, you may have seen kinesiology tape — those popular strips of tape donned by athletes of all sports.

 Why is the tape so popular?
-"K-tape's magic is in its elastic structure", says Alina Kennedy, CSCS, certified running coach and physiotherapist.
+"K-tape's magic is in its elastic structure," says Alina Kennedy, C.S.C.S., certified running coach and physiotherapist.
 "When you apply it, you stretch the tape, which then causes it to pull back on itself slightly and produce wrinkles in the skin.
 The theory is that as the skin bunches up, it increases blood and lymphatic flow underneath it.
-This is great for injuries because it encourages more healing and faster recovery".
+This is great for injuries because that creates more healing and faster recovery."

 How Kinesiology Tape Works

 When kinesiology tape pulls on your skin, it creates a very small amount of space between your skin and the tissues that lie just underneath, and not only does that aid with more blood and lymph flow as Kennedy describes, it also gives your joints more room to move.

 For example, one study found that taping around the knee can increase the patellofemoral joint space.
 Even though the space is small, it can be enough to reduce joint irritation during movement.

 There’s a mental component as well, Kennedy says.
 K-tape gives a particular body part a sense of extra support, whether that be your ankle, knee or something else.
 Even though it won't change how you move, the sensation of having tape around a joint can give you the feeling that you have an extra bit of stability, Kennedy, says.